 Superoxide Dismutase (SOD)

 Superoxide dismutase, or SOD, is an antioxidant and one of the body’s most powerful enzymes (an enzyme speeds up a body’s chemical reactions).
 SOD plays a key role in fighting both inflammation and free radical damage.
 Free radicals damage cells, including stem cells.
 Superoxide dismutase has been shown to protect stem cells.

 Astragalus membranaceus, or Huáng Qí, is a medicinal herb used in for hundreds of years in many herbal formulations in the practice of traditional Chinese medicine (TCM).
 The root of the plant is used to treat a wide variety of diseases and body disorders including diabetes, fibromyalgia, the common cold and upper respiratory infections.
 The root of the Astragalus plant is put in soups, teas, extracts, or capsules.

 Astragalus has antioxidant effects that suppress free radical production.
 Free radicals in the boy damage cells and are associated with many health problems that accompany aging.

 Astragalus has been shown to slow down telomere shortening.
 As described previously, telomeres are structures in stem cells that regulate cell splitting.
 Slowing down the rate at which telomeres are reduced means a stem cell can continue to split into new stem cells for a longer period of time, which is a good thing.

 Stem XCell from Enzymedica is an example of a supplement specifically designed to promote stem cell health and regeneration.
-Included in its over two dozen ingredients are several mentioned in this article, including:
+Included in its over one dozen ingredients are several mentioned in this article, including:

 - Superoxide dismutase (SOD) to fight free radical damage